simplygoodwork/craft-donkeytail/README.md

   - `style`: Returns the top and left percentages as CSS style properties and values.
     - For example `top: 42.121%; left: 88.1337%;`.

+### GraphQL

+The following attributes are available from your donkeytail field when accessed via graphql:

+- `canvas`: The canvas asset element.

+- `pins`: Pins attached to canvas:

+  - `x`: The left percentage value of the pin's anchor point in relation to the canvas (without % suffix).

+  - `y`: The top percentage value of the pin's anchor point in relation to the canvas (without % suffix).

+- {`entry`, `asset`, `category`}: The pin element.

 ### Real world example

-You’ll need to render the canvas asset yourself as you normally would within a template. (the field doens’t offer this incase you’d like to use a different, perhaps simplified version in the control panel)
+You’ll need to render the canvas asset yourself as you normally would within a template. (the field doesn’t offer this incase you’d like to use a different, perhaps simplified version in the control panel)

 A real world example would likely have the canvas in a parent container with `position: relative`.
 The dots can then be set to `position: absolute` and their positions output using an inline style attribute and `{{ entry.donkeytailField.style }}`.
 Don't forget to use negative margins or similar to move your front-end marker’s point to the match the anchor point of the dot.